 Most processors these days have multiple physical cores.
 This enables the processor to compute over a billion instructions in a second.
 Having a high clock speed and more physical cores will make your laptop run not only faster but smoother as well.

 The cache and the RAM are equally important for a fast laptop.
 The cache is super fast in computing and carrying out commands.
-A processor with more L2 or L3 cache will store more data for you along with processor information.
+A processor with more L2 or L3 cache will store more data for you, along with processor information.
 If your laptop has more RAM, it will store more data.
-Slowing down of your laptop is not a problem with better RAM.
+Slowing down your laptop is not a problem with better RAM.